sugarlabs/musicblocks-v4/src/.prototype/musicutils/ts/README.md

  * are updated: freq, semitoneIndex, genericName, octave, and number.
  *
  * @param pitchName - The new pitch as a frequency (float), or a modal index (int) and octave or
  * note name (str) and octave.
-Note names can be "n7", "g", "sol", or, if defined, a custom name.
+Note names can be 'n7', 'g', 'sol', or, if defined, a custom name.
  * @param octave - The new octave (not needed when pitch is specified by frequency).
  */
 public setPitch: (pitchName: number | string, octave: number) => void;